ArcFlow

 A typical knowledge-graph stack requires 4-6 services: a graph database, a vector store, an analytics engine, a job runner, a cache, and a message bus.
 Each introduces serialization overhead, operational complexity, and failure modes.
 ArcFlow collapses this to one process and one binary — graph storage, incremental computation, vector search, and PostgreSQL wire protocol compatibility all in the same unified address space.

 For AI workloads, in-process execution means a GraphRAG query can traverse the graph, run vector similarity, execute PageRank, and score confidence — all without a single network call or data format conversion.
-Measured end-to-end on a MacBook Air M4 (10-core, 24GB), this architecture delivers 154M PageRank nodes/sec and 25K vector queries/sec on CPU alone — on a fanless laptop.
+The unified in-process architecture removes every serialization boundary between those steps.

 Three execution innovations sit at the core of this performance: